 - Operating System: All

-Certain plugins and Live devices can introduce latency depending on what algorithms or processes are used by those devices.
-Live's Delay Compensation compensates for these latencies keeping every track in your set in time with each-other.
-The actual amount of latency depends on the sample rate settings, so for the purposes of this article, we will assume a sampling rate of 44.1 KHz and list latencies in both samples and milliseconds.
+Certain plugins and Live devices can introduce latency depending on their algorithms or processes.
+Live's Delay Compensation compensates for latency by keeping every track in your set in time with each other.
+The actual amount of latency depends on the sample rate settings, so for the purposes of this article, we will assume a sampling rate of 44.1 KHz and list latency in both samples and milliseconds.